10 Best Herbal Teas For Shingles

 vitex agnus-castus tea

-Vitex agnus-castus, commonly known as chaste tree, is often used in herbal teas to support hormonal balance and may offer potential benefits for individuals experiencing shingles.
+Vitex agnus-castus, commonly known as chaste tree, has been traditionally used in herbal medicine to support hormonal balance and reduce inflammation, making it a potential complementary remedy for shingles.

 7. Urtica dioica